 Also, the network emphasized that there are many potential benefits associated with a larger, older population of adults with substantial experience, skills, knowledge, and problem-solving ability.
 These benefits have received little serious attention and need to be balanced against legitimate concerns over the cost of entitlement programs such as Medicare and Social Security.

 Going forward, the network will focused on three key themes:

-Intergenerational relations: How can older people best be integrated in the broader society?
+How can older people best be integrated in the broader society?
 How can connections between young people, people in middle age, and people of advanced age be enhanced and social cohesion promoted?

-Roles and responsibilities: If people are to remain productive and engaged over the course of their lives, including in older age, what does this mean for education, work, retirement, civic engagement, and other facets of social life?
+If people are to remain productive and engaged over the course of their lives, including in older age, what does this mean for education, work, retirement, civic engagement, and other facets of social life?

-Diversity and inequalities: Will the society of the future be one of aging “haves” and “have nots”?
+Will the society of the future be one of aging “haves” and “have nots”?
 If there are sharp inequalities in the experience of aging defined by socioeconomic status, what are the implications?
 Will an increasingly diverse younger and middle aged population be willing to support a white older population, or will social tensions arise over generational differences?

 Network products included briefs outlining policy options in six major areas: family issues, housing, health care, human capital (education, learning), productivity (work, retirement and volunteerism) and social cohesion (promoting connections between and within generations).

 Drawing from the example of the environmental movement, the network suggested that all proposed policies in this arena undergo an “aging society impact study” to explain their potential impact in detail.